 U.S. authorities say the software modifications were specifically for use on the military program, making them subject to the U.S. military embargo on China.

-According to court documents, in one 2001 internal e-mail, a Pratt & Whitney Canada manager said: "We must be very careful that the helicopter programs we are doing with the Chinese are not presented or viewed as military programs.
-As a result of these sanctions, we need to be very careful with the Z10C program.
+According to court documents, in one 2001 internal e-mail, a Pratt & Whitney Canada manager said: "We must be very careful that the helicopter programs we are doing with the Chinese are not presented or viewed as military programs ...
 If the first flight will be a gunship, then we could have problems with the U.S. government."

 In the United States, U.S. investigators say, Hamilton Sundstrand believed it was providing its software to Pratt & Whitney Canada for use in a civilian Chinese helicopter, although it learned in 2004 about a possible export law problem and stopped working on the Z-10 program.
 But authorities say Pratt & Whitney Canada then modified software on its own and continued to export it to China through June 2005.

 A law enforcement source said the companies did not even launch an internal inquiry until a non-governmental organization involved in examining "socially responsible" investments in February 2006 asked United Technologies whether Pratt & Whitney Canada's involvement in the Z-10's development might violate U.S. export laws.
 The group threatened to recommend that investors sell their holdings in UTC.

 That investigation led to an initial disclosure, in July 2006, to U.S. authorities about the Z-10 issue, but that filing was based on an incomplete investigation and contained false statements, according to company officials and the filings.

 Analysts said the settlement was a setback for United Technologies, which is transforming itself into an aerospace giant.
 But the penalties are unlikely to affect its sales in China, which accounted for almost $10 billion of its 2011 sales.